Infineon/mtb-example-wifi-secure-tcp-client/README.md

    1. Set the `USE_AP_INTERFACE` macro to '0'.
 This is the default mode.

-   2. Modify the `WIFI_SSID`, `WIFI_PASSWORD`, and `WIFI_SECURITY_TYPE` macros to match with that of the Wi-Fi network credentials that you want to connect.
+   2. Modify the `WIFI_SSID`, `WIFI_PASSWORD`, and `WIFI_SECURITY_TYPE` macros to match that of the Wi-Fi network credentials that you want to connect to.
 These macros are defined in the *network_credentials.h* file.
 Ensure that the Wi-Fi network that you are connecting to is configured as a private network for the proper functioning of this example.

    **Kit in AP mode:**